connect-abdulbasit/VSM-IR-Model/README.md

 python apps/backend/app.py
 ```

-Server starts at **http://localhost:8080**.
-The TF-IDF index loads automatically on first run (or rebuilds if not found).
+The server starts at **http://localhost:8080**.
+On first run it loads the pre-built index from `indexes/vsm_index.json`.
+If that file is missing it builds the index from scratch (takes ~10–15 seconds).

 ### Start the frontend (Terminal 2)